-Table 108: IDP Representatives Forum Public Consultation Meetings
+Table 100: Action DatePublic Consultation Meetings

-NATURE OF MEETING / ACTIVITY ACTION DATE OUTCOMES Ward Committees & \wedge 21 July 2019 A The provision of feedback on the status quo CDW's > 11 August 2019 and strategic framework components of the IDPRF Meetings IDP; (Process Plan);
+NA TURE OF MEETING / ACTIVITY ACTION DATE OUTCOMES A Ward Committees, CDW's, Business chamber, Special programs, Traditional leadership structure and Landowners A 03August 2023 Thursday A A A The provision of feedback on the status quo and strategic framework components of the IDP; (Process Plan) Presentation of the Sector Plans; Status Quo and review of the Spatial Development Framework and SPLUMA IDPRF Meetings > 25August 2023 Friday introduction.
+A Ward Public Constituency Meetings (Ward1-13).
+A 18 to 24 October 2023 -Wednesday to Tuesday A Ward Councillors reporting to their Constituencies for the 1 st Quarter of 2022/2023 Financial Year, to their respective Wards.
+Ward Committees, CDW's, Business chamber, Special programs, Traditional > 08 November 2023 Thursday \(\rightarrow\) The provision of feedback on the status quo and strategic framework components of the IDP;

-NATURE OF MEETING / ACTIVITY ACTION DATE OUTCOMES A A Presentation of the Sector Plans; Status Quo and review of the Spatial Development Framework and SPLUMA introduction.
-A Ward Public Constituency Meetings (Ward1-13). \ 19-25 October 2019 > Ward Councillors reporting to their Constituencies for the 1 st Quarter of 2019/2020 Financial Year, to their respective Wards.
-A .
-Ward Committees, CDW's, Business chamber, Special programs, Traditional leadership structure and Land owners Budget/IDP Road-shows Meeting for all 13 Wards A A 11 November 2019 18 -19 November 2019 A The provision of feedback on the status quo and strategic framework components of the IDP; Submission of Capital Projects and Report on; and First Quarter Report.
-A IDPRF Meeting A 21 March 2020 A A A Presentation of the draft IDP and Budget ahead of the public participation process; Presentation of the PMS quarterly report; Sector Plans and SPLUMA compliance report as per SDF.
-A IDP/Budget Road shows > 4-7 April 2020 > For all stakeholders as prescribed by the legislation (Communities, Ward Committees, Business Representatives, and other structures.
-A IDPRF MEETING > 18 May 2020 \ \ \ \ Feedback on comments received during the 21-day advert period on the Budget and IDP as well as the public participation process and suggested ways of addressing these issues.
+NATURE OF MEETING / ACTIVITY ACTION DATE OUTCOMES leadership structure and Landowners > Budget/IDP Road-shows Meeting for all 13 Wards > 09 November 2023 Thursday Submission of Capital Projects and Report on; and First Quarter Report.
+IDPRF Meeting > 20 March 2024 Wednesday Presentation of the draft IDP and Budget ahead of the public participation process; Presentation of the PMS quarterly report; Sector Plans and SPLUMA compliance report as per SDF. ➤ IDP/Budget Road shows > 10-13April 2024 Wedenesday - Saturday For all stakeholders as prescribed by the legislation (Communities, Ward Committees, Business Representatives, and other structures.
+IDPRF MEETING ➤ 16May 2024 Thursday Feedback on comments received during the 21-day advert period on the Budget and IDP as well as the public participation process and suggested ways of addressing these issues.
 Recommendation by the IDP RF for the adoption of the IDP by Council.